 Successfully represented one of the nation's largest energy producers and transporters, Dominion East Ohio, in a case involving a natural gas supplier who placed restricted covenants on property deeds, forcing all owners and lessees to buy gas from it.
 The supplier sued Dominion when a commercial customer tried to enter into a new retail supply agreement with them.
 Courts struck down the covenant for lack of considerations and ruled the restriction as a violation of Ohio public policy.

 Represented a national bank in connection with the $20+ million construction financing of a new medical facility in the Columbus area.

 Represented a lender in connection with a $7.5 million revolving line of credit loan for the acquisition and construction of a single family residential development.

 Led the restructuring of numerous personal property secured transactions as counsel for both senior and mezzanine lenders.

-Involved in the acquisition and transactions of several mixed-use lifestyle commercial/retail/office developments.
+Involved in the acquisition and transactions of mixed-use residential lifestyle commercial/retail/office developments.

-Assisted clients in acquiring 3-39 properties in scattered site locations to build an apartment project portfolio.
+Assisted clients in acquiring multi-site properties in scattered site locations of up to 40 locations to build an apartment project portfolio.

 Served as counsel in several tax-exempt and taxable housing revenue bond acquisition and renovation transactions throughout the Midwest.